 Dan Hubbard, Turn/Booth Announcer, has lived in Southern California all his life.
 Dan used to call amateur drag races in the parking lot of Jack Murphy Stadium in San Diego .
 “We’re car crazy down here, but it wasn’t always a hot bed of NASCAR activity,” Dan said.
 “Thank goodness for Riverside International Raceway, where I picked up a microphone out at turn six.
 I called that turn for the SCCA race on Riverside ‘s PA system back in the early 80’s.
 That was a great road course for anyone whoever raced on it, or watched a race there.
 As an announcer, there was always plenty of action to talk about.”
 The Motor Racing Network heard Dan’s delivery and gave him the call.
 “I can’t believe I’ve been doing this for over 10 years,” said Dan.
 “I’ve traveled a lot of this country, met some great people and drivers and I get to be a part of the NASCAR scene.
 It’s exciting.”

 Kurt Becker, Booth Announcer/Turn Announcer, made his MRN debut in September of 1994 as a turn announcer.
 Today, his duties still include turn announcing but also single-event anchor.
 Residing in Altamont, Ill. his entire life, Kurt also works in the Thoroughbred industry as a track announcer at Keeneland Racecourse in Lexington, Ky., and he is the former voice of Churchill Downs–the home of the Kentucky Derby.
 In 2007, he was named one of the 10 best announcers in the history of the equine sport in the book “The Best and Worst of Thoroughbred Racing,” published by Daily Racing Form.
 Kurt is also an announcer for Thoroughbred auctions at venues in Kentucky and Canada and since January of 2006, he has additionally served as the announcer for the Barrett-Jackson classic car events.
 Kurt was named Citizen of the Year for 2012 in his hometown (Altamont, IL) for both his career achievements and his contributions to local churches, charities, and civic groups.
-In April 2013, Kurt will be inducted to the Illinois Basketball Coaches’ Association Hall of Fame as a “Friend of Basketball” for his unpaid, volunteer efforts over the last 15 years to help research and document the history of high school basketball in central Illinois; will be inducted in the same class with state title-winning coach Jack Blickensderfer, the father of Monster Energy NASCAR Cup Series crew chief Drew Blickensderfer.
+In April 2013, Kurt was inducted to the Illinois Basketball Coaches’ Association Hall of Fame as a “Friend of Basketball” for his unpaid, volunteer efforts to help research and document the history of high school basketball in central Illinois.
+He was be inducted in the same class with state title-winning coach Jack Blickensderfer, the father of Monster Energy NASCAR Cup Series crew chief Drew Blickensderfer.

 Jason Toy, Pit Reporter/Turn Announcer, has been with the Motor Racing Network since 1998.
 Jason’s passion for racing started at an early age.
 He grew up late model dirt track racing with his dad at East Bay Raceway in Gibsonton, Florida.
 He graduated college from Marshall University, in Huntington, WV where he was a tight end on the 1992 1-AA National Championship Thundering Herd Football team.
 Jason has won several NACB, West Virginia AP and West Virginia Broadcaster Association awards for his play-by-play coverage of both college and high school football and basketball.
 Jason began his motorsports broadcasting career working at the legendary Ona (WV) Speedway.
 A native of Valrico, Florida, Jason now resides in Barboursville, West Virginia with his daughter Madelin and his son Spencer.